johnnyw66/saferoads/README.md

 from heapq import heappush, heappop

 # WARNING !
-THIS IS AN AMMENDED COPY OF SOURCE FROM CHAT GPT
+THIS IS AN AMENDED COPY OF SOURCE FROM CHAT GPT
 # When I asked the question
 # 'I want to calculate the shortest path in a graph representing distances between nodes.'
+# I modified the code to give an alternative combined cost calculation - giving consideration to safety and distance.

 # TODO We need to find all possible routes from start to endpt and find the maxium distance and safety values
+#find_max_safe_value(grap,'A','D')
+#find_max_distance_value(grap,'A','D')

 SAFETY_SET = {1, 2, 3, 4} # Useful for asserting that our safety values are within our defined range
 # 1 is the most safe, 4 is the least safe